AdobeDocs/campaign-classic.en/help/social/using/publishing-on-twitter.md

 ![](assets/social_twitter_delivery_021.png)

 The following steps are the same as for sending a tweet to a Twitter account.
-Refer to [Publish on your Twitter accounts](#publishing-on-your-twitter-accounts).
+Refer to [Publishing on your Twitter accounts](#publishing-on-your-twitter-accounts).